 A common-sense diet is also one that tastes great but is affordable.
 Rather than spending $10-$15 or more eating out at high-calorie restaurants, Americans need to refocus.
 Good food can be easy to prepare, taste great and save money.
 You can control what you put in your body.
 You can eat more whole foods with less sugar, fat and salt and still love what you eat.

 Once you have made small steps, you may find yourself ready to do even more.
 Sign up for a fitness class.
-Try to go for three brisk, 30-minute walks a week.
+Try to go for 3 brisk, 30-minute walks a week.
 Get a gym membership.
-The sky is the limit when it comes to fitness.
+The sky's the limit when it comes to fitness.
 It’s all about being realistic with what you can (and want) to achieve, and finding what works for you.

 As a whole, common-sense healthy provides tangible solutions – real answers that can work in almost any lifestyle – for the average American.
 This philosophy rests in the idea that the middle-ground, built on small, practical everyday choices, will provide the best method to get results.
 And in the end, that’s what it’s all about.